pappukumar35/Book_Store/README.md

-# 📚 Book Store – Spring Boot Web Application
+# 📚 Book Store – Spring Boot Web Application.

 A modern and comprehensive **Spring Boot** web application for managing and browsing books.
 Built using **Hibernate**, **JDBC**, and **MySQL** to ensure efficiency and scalability.